Premium articles

 The Philippines remains a critical focal point in the Western Pacific region.
 As of early 2026:

-• Telemedicine Integration: For patients in provinces, 2026 has seen a rise in “Tele-Hepatology,” connecting rural physicians with specialists in Manila to manage complex HBV and HDV cases.
+For patients in provinces, 2026 has seen a rise in “Tele-Hepatology.”
+This service connects rural physicians with specialists in Manila.
+It helps in managing complex HBV and HDV cases.

 Patient Guide: Symptoms to Watch For